Buy or Sell Quotient Limited (QTNT) Stock Now | Don't Try to Be a Top Gun

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at QTNT starting from Hallsworth Frederick, who purchase 84,808 shares at the price of $0.24 back on Jun 30.
-After this action, Hallsworth Frederick now owns 216,088 shares of Quotient Limited, valued at $20,025 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at QTNT starting from von Prondzynski Heino, who purchase 100,000 shares at the price of $0.18 back on Sep 01.
+After this action, von Prondzynski Heino now owns 505,879 shares of Quotient Limited, valued at $18,100 using the latest closing price.

-Mendez Manuel O., the Chief Executive Officer of Quotient Limited, purchase 66,666 shares at $0.30 during a trade that took place back on Jun 24, which means that Mendez Manuel O. is holding 483,333 shares at $20,000 based on the most recent closing price.
+Hallsworth Frederick, the Director of Quotient Limited, purchase 84,808 shares at $0.24 during a trade that took place back on Jun 30, which means that Hallsworth Frederick is holding 216,088 shares at $20,025 based on the most recent closing price.

 Stock Fundamentals for QTNT